GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/1_DesigningVariantC.md

     module purge
     module load BWA/0.7.18-GCC-12.3.0
     ```
-    !!! tip "All-In-One"
+    ??? tip "Tip: All-In-One module load"
         We will be needing a few modules for this episode and the RNA-Seq Mapping episode.
-If you would like to load all of them at once, run the following command:
+If you would like to load all of them at once, you could run the following command:
         ```bash
         source ~/scripting_workshop/modload.sh
         ```